I-X Center: History

 On May 3–4, 2014, the I-X Center hosted the first Pro Football Hall of Fame Fan Fest, which featured appearances by 100 NFL Hall of Famers including Jim Brown, Joe Namath, Barry Sanders, Lynn Swann, Marshall Faulk, Franco Harris, Warren Sapp and Terry Bradshaw.
 The successful campaign to bring the event to the I-X Center was spearheaded by Cleveland native Tony Gumina.
 The center also hosted the National Sports Collectors Convention seven times.

 In September 2020, the operator, the I-X Center Corporation announced that the facility would close at the end of 2020 due to the COVID-19 pandemic.
 Gojo Industries leased a portion of the building for inventory storage.
 The organizers of the Cleveland Boat Show sued the I-X Center Corporation, seeking to have a receiver oversee the company's finances, but later withdrew their suit and opted to pursue mediation.
 In August 2021, Industrial Realty Group (IRG) acquired the stock of I-X Center Corporation and announced plans to reopen and redevelop the facility.
 They plan to reallocate part of the interior space.

 The Cleveland Crunch indoor soccer team began playing home games at the IX Center in the 2022–23 season.

+A 2025 plan for a "Fortune 100" company to move into the I-X Center fell through in 2026.
+Exhibitors had already begun to announce their final shows at the facility, and as of June 2026 no exhibition had taken place since March 2026.
+In June 2026 the city of Cleveland anticipated a "major manufacturer" moving into the I-X Center in 2027.
+In August 2026 the I-X Center announced that it would begin hosting trade shows again.